Take full advantage of the global marketplace with an e-commerce CMS built for international growth. Here’s how.

 4. API Integration

-Complex software programs can be made more user-friendly with the addition of an application programming interface (API).
+Complex software programs are made more user-friendly with the addition of an application programming interface (API).
 An API is like a waiter in a restaurant: a calm, clear, and obliging interface between the user and the frenetic activity going on behind the scenes.

 A CMS that is compatible for API integration is sometimes called a “headless” CMS, because it has no front end, just direct access to the inner workings of the program’s “body”.
 Developers are free to design a variety of front ends, customized to the needs of the user.